 ESL for Newcomers Summer Camp

-June 17 - July 16, 2025 (Monday-Thursday, no school June 19 or July 3, 2025)
+June 8 - July 2, 2026 (Monday-Thursday, no school June 18)

 This program provides 3 hours of English language development instruction 4 days a week for a total of 16 days.
 Students who are our newest arrivals to the United States are invited to participate.
 Students engage in experiential learning through science, math, and literacy activities especially designed to facilitate language learning and build students’ confidence in reading, writing, speaking, and listening in English.